pavel-tisner/school-manager-template/README.md

 # School Management CLI

 This is a template for a school management CLI application.
 The application will allow users to manage courses and students through a command-line interface.
+Project specification and requirements can be found in the following link: https://hub.hackyourfuture.nl/core-program-week-7

 ## Setup